yingye/postcss-px2units/README.md

 - multiple(Number): multiple, replace pixel value with pixel * multiple.
 - decimalPlaces(Number): the number of decimal places.
 For example, the css code is `width: 100px`, we will get the vaule is `Number(100 / divisor * multiple).toFixed(decimalPlaces)`.
 - comment(String): default value is 'no'.
 For example, if you set it 'not replace', the css code `width: 100px; /* not replace */` will be translated to `width: 100px;`
+- disableAllComment(String): comment value for disabling translation of subsequent declarations.
+Default value is 'postcss-px2units-disable'.
+If you set it to 'not replace all', `width: 100px; /* not replace all */ height: 50px;` will be translated to `width: 100rpx; height: 50px;`
+- enableAllComment(String): comment value for enabling translation of subsequent declarations.
+Default value is 'postcss-px2units-enable'.
+If you set it to 'replace all' and set disableAllComment to 'not replace all', `width: 100px; /* not replace all */ height: 50px; /* replace all */ margin: 10px;` will be translated to `width: 100rpx; height: 50px; margin: 10rpx;`
 - targetUnits(String): The units will replace pixel units, you can set it 'rem'.

 ### Use with gulp-postcss